 Regulated vs. offshore and illegal bookie sports betting

 As a result of PASPA, state-authorized legal sports betting in the U.S. was frozen in time, leaving Nevada as the only state with full-fledged legal sports betting, drawing an annual betting handle of about $5 billion.
-Now compare that with the estimated annual betting handle in 2017 of about $150 billion with illegal books and offshore sportsbooks operating illegally.
+Now compare that with the annual betting handle estimated in 2017 to be about $150 billion by illegal books and offshore sportsbooks operating illegally.
 Both of them filled the void created by the now-defunct federal law.

 Regulated markets are not homogeneous across the U.S. and regulated sports betting in general is by no means perfect.
-Illegal operators have some advantages and will retain some or many customers in the era of legalization, however legal sports betting through state-licensed operators has loads of upside, is generally safe, and is only getting better thanks in part to technological advancements and fierce competition for market share.
+Illegal operators have some advantages and will retain some customers in the era of legalization, but legal sports betting through state-licensed operators is generally safe and is only getting better thanks, in part, to technological advancements and fierce competition for market share.

 Now some pros and cons of regulated sports betting:

 - Impact of taxes and fees: There is debate about the impact of high tax rates on gross revenue.
-The bottom line is, higher taxes impacts the bottom line, and something has to give.
-This may result in inferior pricing as competitors in illegal markets have the advantage of lower overhead.
+The bottom line is, higher taxes impact the bottom line and something has to give.
+This may result in inferior pricing, as competitors in illegal markets have the advantage of lower overhead.

 - No credit lines: This is the biggie.
 Many local bookies extend credit to customers, so they don’t have to deposit in the first place.
 You lose, pay up.
 You win, collect.
-Most states haven’t and likely won’t allow credit for sports gambling.
-Same way you can’t use credit cards to purchase lottery tickets.
+Most states haven’t allowed credit for sports gambling, and likely won’t, in the same way you can’t use credit cards to purchase lottery tickets.

-- More restrictive offerings for props or novelty wagering: Regulators must approve that types of sports betting markets that licensees can offer.
+- More restrictive offerings for props or novelty wagering: Regulators must approve the types of sports betting markets that licensees can offer.
 In the offshore world, anything can go.
-In most states, so far, you won’t find Oscars or political betting markets, some of the wackier Super Bowl props (such as Gatorade color).
+In most states, so far, you won’t find Oscars or political betting markets or some of the wackier Super Bowl props (such as Gatorade color).